kjansson/proxy-poc/README.md

 ```
 PROXY_MODE - Required.
 Role of the container.
 Can be "proxy" or "sidecar"
-SERVER_ADDRESS - Required for sidecar.
-For sidecar, this is the address of the proxy side, given in the "ip:port" format.
-For proxy, this is the ip address to bind to.
+PROXY_SERVER_ADDRESS - Required for sidecar.
+This is the address of the proxy server side, given in the "ip:port" format.
+PROXY_SERVER_BIND_ADDRESS - Required for server.
+This is the address to bind to for the server side of the proxy.
-SERVER_PORT - Used only in proxy role.
+PROXY_SERVER_PORT - Used only in proxy role.
 Port that the proxy will bind to.
 Defaults to 11111.
 PROXY_INTERCEPT_PORT_RANGE - Required for sidecar.
 Ports and port ranges that will be intercepted by the sidecar and sent to the proxy.
 The format is the same as used in iptables --dports option.
 Examples: "161", "161,162", "161,2002:2005"
 ```

 ## Starting the Proxy
 ```
-docker run -it --network host -e SERVER_ADDRESS=xxx.xxx.xxx.xxx -e PROXY_MODE=server proxy-image
+docker run -it --network host -e PROXY_SERVER_BIND_ADDRESS=xxx.xxx.xxx.xxx -e PROXY_MODE=server proxy-image
 ```

 ## Setting up the sidecar in K8s